brugr9/UEPluginVolumeCreator/README.md

 * Range: [`1`, `1024`]
 * Maximum Number of Resampling Steps:
   * A large number means more steps.
 The resampling ray may advance deeper into the cube.
 The hereby resulting rendering may increase visualisation quality by the cost of more computing time.
   * A small number may decrease rendering quality but is faster.

-* Maximum Number of Resampling Steps
-* Default Value: `256`
-* Range: [`1`, `1024`]
-* Explanation:
-  * A large number means more steps&mdash;the resampling ray may advance deeper into the cube.
-The hereby resulting rendering may increase visualisation quality by the cost of more computing time.
-  * A small number may decrease rendering quality but is faster.

 #### 2.4.4.
 Transfer Function